-If there are any alterations to the rules or name of the club, before or after the club premises certificate is issued, the club secretary must inform Daventry District Council in writing giving full details.
-If a club premises certificate is in place it must be returned to Daventry District Council at the same time.
+If there are any alterations to the rules or name of the club, before or after the club premises certificate is issued, the club secretary must inform West Northants Council (Daventry Area) in writing giving full details.
+If a club premises certificate is in place it must be returned to West Northants Council (Daventry Area) at the same time.

-If the registered address of the club changes the club secretary must give notice to Daventry District Council of the change and provide the club premises certificate with the notice.
+If the registered address of the club changes the club secretary must give notice to West Northants Council (Daventry Area) of the change and provide the club premises certificate with the notice.

 A club may apply to vary a certificate.
-The club premises certificate should accompany the application to Daventry District Council.
+The club premises certificate should accompany the application to West Northants Council (Daventry Area).

 A Council Officer may inspect the premises before an application is considered.